ShrekBytes/Varsity-Projects/README.md

 ## License

 "License?
-Nah, who needs those pesky legalities anyway?
+Nah, who needs those bothersome regulations anyway?
 Feel free to do whatever you want with this code – use it as a doorstop, launch it into space, or frame it as a modern art masterpiece.
 Just don't blame me if things get a little wild!"

 ###